neelsg/lithium/docs/tour.md

 ## Welcome

-This tour aims to cover the most important parts of the Lithium Programming Language.
+This tour aims to cover the basics of the Lithium Programming Language.

 ## Start